AlexBAV/AsyncCppRpc/README.md

 ## Dependencies

-This header-only library depends on the [Coroutine Support Library (corsl)](https://github.com/AlexBAV/corsl) for Windows Thread Pool-based coroutine support and on the following header-only Boost libraries: `boost.mp11`, `boost.intrusive` and `boost.describe`.
-The current tested Boost versions are from 1.79.
+This header-only library depends on the [Coroutine Support Library (corsl)](https://github.com/AlexBAV/corsl) for Windows Thread Pool-based coroutine support and on the following header-only Boost libraries: `boost.mp11`, `boost.intrusive` and `boost.describe` (version 1.79.0 or later).
 It also uses parts of [cista serialization library](https://github.com/felixguendling/cista).

 ## TOC